kyberdrb/installed_packages_linux/README.md

             - background color 255, 255, 255 or even 255, 255, 254 in Chromium reverts back the default black color for transparent background images
         - uBlock Origin
             - [adfilter](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/BrowseWebsitesWithoutLoggingIn.txt) - use for annoyances
+        - Tiny Suspender - unload unused tabs from RAM to use HW resources effectively; set delay interval to 5 mins
         - Tab Suspender
             - prevents from loading tabs - tabs are loaded only when they're active; tabs are unloaded from memory after a time period
             - https://superuser.com/questions/811965/how-to-make-chrome-not-load-tabs-until-they-are-selected/883096#883096